 The research and dissertation sequence is designed to systematically develop the following competencies:

 - Quality and rigor to have the potential to contribute to the scientific, psychological, or professional knowledge base.

 - Critically evaluate and disseminate research or other scholarly activity via professional publication and presentation at the local (including the host institution), regional, or national level.

-Writing the dissertation manuscript and the defense of that manuscript typically is done during the student’s final year in the program.
-A dissertation is not complete until the Roberts Wesleyan College Golisano Library accepts it for publication.
+Writing the dissertation manuscript and the defense of that manuscript is typically done during the student’s final year in the program.
+A dissertation is not complete until the Roberts Wesleyan University Golisano Library accepts it for publication.

-Further details about the process are reviewable in the Roberts Wesleyan College Psy.D.
-Clinical Dissertation Manual.
+Further details about the process are reviewable in the Roberts Wesleyan University PsyD Clinical Dissertation Manual.

 For a complete listing of published dissertations, click here.